vastolf/vincentastolfi.com/README.md

     }, [])

     // Here, we set boxShadows on each size of star.
 The clone inherits
-    // The box shadows and offsets its top value to the marqueeHeight in the styles.css to make the animation seamless
+    // The box shadows and offsets its top value to the containerHeight in the styles.css to make the animation seamless
     // windowWidth is always initialized as 0, so if it's greater, we know it's been set properly by the useEffect & therefore
     // we can render the StarField
     return (